Text Link

 • Exhibits signs of suicidal ideation

-• Shows signs of a physical or mental health crisis (2)
+• Shows signs of a physical or mental health crisis, or other serious health complications2

 Patients stay in a hospital or treatment facility full-time, where they can be actively monitored by healthcare professionals and have access to medical care 24/7.
-Stays are typically around two weeks or less, and the focus is often on stabilizing a person who may be in immediate need of help.
+Stays are typically short, with the focus on stabilizing a person who may be in immediate need of help.1

 The type of care a patient receives at an inpatient program includes: